ewoks-kit/ewoks/doc/tutorials/create_workflow.rst

 To go further
 =============

-We demonstrated here how to create a simple workflow from Python objects.
-For more complex workflows, you may want to use `EwoksWeb <https://ewoksweb.readthedocs.io>`_ instead, a web-based GUI to design workflows.
-In *EwoksWeb*, you can drag and drop nodes in a canvas, link them together and EwoksWeb will create the workflow file for you.
+We demonstrated here how to create a simple :term:`workflow` from Python objects.
+For more complex :term:`workflows <Workflow>`, you may want to use `EwoksWeb <https://ewoksweb.readthedocs.io>`_ instead, a web-based GUI to design :term:`workflows <Workflow>`.
+In :term:`Ewoksweb`, you can drag and drop :term:`nodes` in a canvas, link them together and :term:`Ewoksweb` will create the :term:`workflow` file for you.

-Also, so far, we did not run the workflow.
-Workflow execution is the focus of another tutorial that can be found in the :doc:`./execute` page.
+Also, so far, we did not run the :term:`workflow`. :term:`workflow` execution is the focus of another tutorial that can be found in the :doc:`./execute` page.

-Finally, this tutorial only covers the required fields of the nodes, links and workflow dictionaries to build a working Ewoks workflow.
+Finally, this tutorial only covers the required fields of the :term:`nodes`, :term:`links` and :term:`workflow` dictionaries to build a working :term:`Ewoks` :term:`workflow`.
 The `Ewoks specification page <https://ewokscore.readthedocs.io/en/stable/reference/specs.html>`_ documents all the possible fields and their explanation.

 Full code